TsumiNa/meteor-aurelia/README.md

 }
 ```

-Infact, if you add [meteor-typescript](https://github.com/TsumiNa/meteor-typescript) to your app, now you can use `SystemJS Module loader` on both client/server.
-Simple write like this(the root of an Meteor app):
+Infact, you can use `SystemJS Module loader` on both client/server.
+Simple write code like this(the root of an Meteor app):

 - `index.html`
 ```html